Head and Shoulders Forex Patterns & Trading

 The trendline connecting the highest point of the outer peaks and the base of the head constitutes the "neckline."
 Remember, the neckline is a key price target in that it is the basis for stop loss and take profit order locations.
 The inverse head and shoulders pattern is normally considered to be a bullish signal that will precede a definitive uptrend.

 The head and shoulders pattern will not always appear to be perfectly symmetrical.
 At times, the second shoulder formation may be slightly narrower than the first, or it may occur after a compressed or dilated period of time.
 Similarly, the neckline of the pattern may not occur in a perfectly horizontal position.

 On occasion, it can slant on a diagonal upward or downward slope, but the breakout will still be considered to be outside the neckline.
 For these reasons, it's important to maintain a keen eye for the formation of the pattern, regardless of potential variations in its basic shape.

 Despite any slight deviations from the norm, each head and shoulder formation consists of a left shoulder, a central peak and a right shoulder.
 Accordingly, the pattern is not a series of higher highs or lower lows, but an indication that a market is pending reversal or pullback.

 Long-Term Reversals And Short-Term Corrections

-While there are other indicators that can suggest trend reversals, learning how to identify the head and shoulders can give traders a handy visual aid that can be used in both upward and downward price movements.
+While there are other indicators that can suggest pending trends or full-blown reversals, learning how to identify the head and shoulders can give traders a handy visual aid that can be used in both upward spikes and downward price falls.
 To make effective use of the tool, traders should learn to distinguish the pattern from other formations in varying conditions and time frames.